 Also Available On

-The PSP is chalk full of racing games and probably more so than any other handheld or console.
-The reason being is that racing games are perfect for a handheld format, the PSP can display nice graphics, great physics (very important in a racer), and the analog nub is perfect for this.
+The PSP is chock-full of racing games and probably more so than any other handheld or console.
+The reason being is that racing games are perfect for a handheld format, the PSP can display nice graphics, and great physics (very important in a racer), and the analog nub is perfect for this.
 While there are dozens of mediocre to poor racers on the PSP Arctic Edge is not.
-Being one of the best looking games on the system is a real plus, but it’s the fast-paced action that MotorStorm fans have grown to love that really pulls it in the first place.
+Being one of the best-looking games on the system is a real plus, but it’s the fast-paced action that MotorStorm fans have grown to love that really pulls it in the first place.

 Customizing your vehicles is nothing special since it’s your bare bones basics.
 I really wish that if there’s going to be customization make it deep or don’t bother at all.
 You can unlock new parts, but all the upgrading is cosmetic only since you unlock faster cars.

 The multiplayer is what will keep you coming back since there’s infrastructure.
 Yes, I know I know…all PSP games should have this in their multiplayer and the racing is great since the computer-controlled AI is very odd.
 My only real hate in the game is no custom soundtracks.
 The game dishes out a mediocre soundtrack that can grind on your nerves after a while so shame on you Sony for providing this.
 Other than that Arctic Edge is a great racing game on the PSP to pass the time.